tc39/proposal-ses/README.md

 ## Date and Math

-In order for `TheFrozenGlobal` to be universally implicitly shared safely, it must be transitively immutable.
+In order for `sharedRoot` to be shared safely, it must be transitively immutable.
 Fortunately, of the standard primordials in ES2016, the only mutable primordial state is
-  * Mutable properties of primordial objects
+  * Mutable own properties of primordial objects
-  * The mutable internal [[Prototype]] slot of primordial objects
+  * The mutable internal [[Prototype]] slot of primordial objects, and the ability to add new own properties
+  * The ability to add properties
   * `Math.random`
   * `Date.now`
   * The `Date` constructor called as a constructor with no arguments
   * The `Date` constructor called as a function, no matter what arguments

-To make `TheFrozenRealm` transitively immutable, we, respectively
+To make a transitively immutable root realm, we, respectively
   * Make all these properties non-configurable, non-writable.
 If an accessor property, we specify that its getter must always return the same value and its setter either be absent or throw an error